 Predictable, stable earnings are always a good thing for a company.
 This reflects on its business value captured by a number of business valuation methods.
 Look, for example, at the value factors used by the Multiple of Discretionary Earnings method.
 Stability of earnings is at the top of the value factor list.

-If you use the Discounted Cash Flow method in your business valuation, the contractually guaranteed revenues would likely lead to a much more reliable cash flow forecast and reduced discount rate.
-The result you calculate is more realistic and likely denotes higher business value.
+Planning to use the Discounted Cash Flow method in your business valuation?
+Then the contractually guaranteed revenues would likely lead to a much more reliable cash flow forecast and reduced discount rate.
+As a result, you calculate a more realistic and likely higher business value.

 Cash cow businesses command higher market values